 28.622 Generic Network Resource Model (NRM) Integration Reference Point (IRP); Information Service (IS) ;

-28.623 Generic Network Resource Model (NRM) Integration Reference Point (IRP); Solution Set (SS) definitions.
+28.653 UTRAN Network Resource Model (NRM) Integration Reference Point (IRP); Solution Set (SS) definitions.

 The interface Itf-N, defined in 3GPP TS 32.102 [2], is built up by a number of Integration Reference Points (IRPs) and a related Name Convention, which realise the functional capabilities over this interface.
 The basic structure of the IRPs is defined in 3GPP TS 32.150 [4].

 The present document is part of a set that has been developed for converged management solutions.